Mapping Auto-context Decision Forests to Deep ConvNets for Semantic Segmentation: Related Work

-More recent practice is to train a CNN on a large training set, and then fine tune the parameters on the target data \cite{GirshickDDM14}.
-However, this requires a closely related task with a large labeled data set, such as ILSVRC.
+Unsupervised pre-training has been used successfully to leverage smaller labeled training sets \cite{Sermanet, Ranzato, Hinton:DeepBeliefNets}; however, fully supervised training on large data sets still gives higher performance.
+A common practice is to train a ConvNet on a large training set, and then fine tune the parameters on the target data \cite{GirshickDDM14}; however, this requires a closely related task with a large labeled data set, such as ImageNet.
+It has been shown that for domain specific tasks, the benefit of starting from a generic ImageNet trained model, relative to \textit{e.g.}, self-supervised pre-training, can be minimal~\cite{Sudowe:tc}.
 Another strategy to address the dependency on training data, is to expand a small labeled training set through data augmentation \cite{unet}.
-Alternatively, one can use \emph{companion} objective functions at each hidden layer, as a form of regularization during training \cite{Lengelle, LeeXGZT15}.
-However, this may in principle interfere with the deep network's ability to learn the optimal internal representations, as noted by the authors.

-We propose a novel strategy for addressing the challenge of training deep CNNs given limited training data.
-Similar in spirit to \cite{Fahlman, Lengelle}, we employ greedy supervised pre-training, yet in a complementary model, namely the popular Auto-context model.
-We then map the resulting Auto-context model onto a deep CNN, and refine all weights using back-propagation.
+We propose a novel strategy for semantic segmentation with limited training data.
+Similar to \cite{Fahlman, Lengelle}, we employ supervised pre-training, but in a complementary model, namely the Auto-context model \cite{Tu2010}.
+Our approach avoids coarse-graining by generating a ConvNet architecture with no striding or pooling layers.
+Our method achieves a large receptive field with few parameters by using sparse convolutional kernels, similar to \cite{Chen, Yu:2015uc}; however, we learn the optimal position of the non-zero kernel element(s) during construction of the DF stack.
+There has been recent interest in the use of sparse convolutional kernels for reducing computation in ConvNets \cite{Zisserman:lowRank, Criminsi:lowRank, Liu:sparseCNN}.
+Indeed ConvNets are known to be highly redundant and the number of parameters can in some cases be reduced by up to 90\% with only a 1\% loss in accuracy \cite{Liu:sparseCNN}.